Kitware/geowatch/docs/watch_cli.rst

 Other important commands that are not exposed via the main CLI are:

-* ``python -m watch.tasks.fusion.fit --help`` - Train a TA2 fusion model.
+* ``python -m geowatch.tasks.fusion.fit --help`` - Train a TA2 fusion model.

-* ``python -m watch.tasks.fusion.predict --help`` - Predict using a pretrained TA2 fusion model on a target dataset.
+* ``python -m geowatch.tasks.fusion.predict --help`` - Predict using a pretrained TA2 fusion model on a target dataset.

-* ``python -m watch.tasks.fusion.evaluate --help`` - Measure pixel-level quality metrics between a prediction and truth kwcoco file.
+* ``python -m geowatch.tasks.fusion.evaluate --help`` - Measure pixel-level quality metrics between a prediction and truth kwcoco file.

 Note to developers: if an important script exists and is not listed here, please submit an MR.

-New Python command line scripts can be added under the ``watch/cli`` directory.
+New Python command line scripts can be added under the ``geowatch/cli`` directory.
-New tools can be registered with the ``watch-cli`` tool in the ``watch/cli/__main__.py`` file, or invoked explicitly via ``python -m watch.cli.<script-name>``.
+New tools can be registered with the ``geowatch`` tool in the ``geowatch/cli/__main__.py`` file, or invoked explicitly via ``python -m geowatch.cli.<script-name>``.

-Scripts that don’t quite belong in the WATCH Python module itself (e.g. due to a lack of general purpose use, or lack of polish) can be added to the ``scripts`` or ``dev`` directory.
+Scripts that don’t quite belong in the GEOWATCH Python module itself (e.g. due to a lack of general purpose use, or lack of polish) can be added to the ``scripts`` or ``dev`` directory.
 Generally, the ``scripts`` directory is for data processing and ``dev`` is for scripts related to